gunj007/RNA-Seq/Task_results.md

 #### c.
 Genome Preparation:
 - [X] Prepare a genome index using HISAT2 or other suitable alignment software for the provided genome reference.
 #### d.
 Alignment and Mapping:
-i.
-Perform read alignment using HISAT2 or other suitable alignment software. ii.
-Provide alignment statistics and its visualization report, including the percentage of aligned reads, mapped reads, and potential issues with multi-mapping.
+- [X] Perform read alignment using HISAT2 or other suitable alignment software.
+- [X] Provide alignment statistics and its visualization report, including the percentage of aligned reads, mapped reads, and potential issues with multi-mapping.
 #### e.
 Read Quantification:
 i.
 Quantify gene expression using featureCounts or other suitable quantification software to generate a gene count expression matrix and provide associated statistical reports. ii.
 Output the results in a tabular format with protein coding genes ID as rows and samples as columns.